Non-semisimple link and manifold invariants for symplectic fermions: Link invariants from tensor ideals and modified traces

 Then $\mathrm{Ann}(\tensIdeal,\modTr)$ is again a right ideal.
 Indeed, it is closed under retracts by cyclicity of $\modTr$ and the partial trace property shows that for $X \in \mathrm{Ann}(\tensIdeal,\modTr)$ and $V \in \cat$ also $X \otimes V\in \mathrm{Ann}(\tensIdeal,\modTr)$.
 Since the categorical trace is non-zero on the tensor unit, $\mathrm{Ann}(\cat,\trCat)$ is a proper right ideal, and by \Cref{prop:categorical_trace_vanishes_on_all_proper_ideals} every other right ideal is contained in it.
 If $\cat$ is semisimple, we have $\mathrm{Ann}(\cat,\trCat) = (0)$ by \Cref{cor:cat-tr-nondeg}.
 If $\cat$ is not semisimple, we have the inclusions

 of right ideals, for any proper and non-zero right ideal $\tensIdeal$. \end{remark}

 In \cite{FOG}, the following `pullback construction' of tensor ideals and modified traces is introduced.
-Recall that for a strong monoidal functor $F \colon \cat[C] \to \cat[D]$ between rigid categories, there is a canonical natural isomorphism $\xi_X \colon F(\dualL{X}) \to \dualL{(FX)}$ (for an explicit expression see \eqref{eq:canonical_iso_duals_strong_monoidal_functor} in the appendix).
-If $\cat[C]$ and $\cat[D]$ are pivotal, then we say that $F$ is \emph{pivotal} if we have commuting diagrams
+Recall that for a monoidal functor $F \colon \cat[C] \to \cat[D]$ between rigid categories, there is a canonical natural isomorphism $\xi_X \colon F(\dualL{X}) \to \dualL{(FX)}$, for an explicit expression see \eqref{eq:canonical_iso_duals_strong_monoidal_functor}.
+If $\cat[C]$ and $\cat[D]$ are pivotal, then we say that $F$ is \emph{pivotal} if we have commuting diagrams for all $X \in \cat[C]$: